 - Students with an undergraduate BSN GPA of less than 3.2 are required to present test scores from the GRE (Graduate Record Exam), MAT (Miller Analogies Test) or GMAT (Graduate Management Aptitude Test), to be considered for admission into the program.
 Students should aim for a score above the 50th percentile for the verbal and quantitative sections.
-Please submit the GREs or MATs scores with your application.
+Please submit the GRE, MAT or GMAT scores with your application.

-- Current R.N. licensure in the United States.
+- Current verified R.N. licensure in the United States.